 - What can I do with a Sociology degree?

 - Declaring & Advising

 - Writing Awards

-The Sociology Undergraduate Office is comprised of a dedicated student services team, including the Director of Undergraduate Studies, Undergraduate Program Coordinator & Major/Minor Advisor, Program Assistant, and student interns.
+The Sociology Undergraduate Office is comprised of a dedicated student services team, including the Director of Undergraduate Studies, Undergraduate Program Coordinator & Major/Minor Advisor, Program Assistant, and graduate student interns.
 Click on the drop-down sections below for information on undergraduate advising in Sociology.
 If you are unable to find an answer to your question, please email us email@example.com.
 We look forward to connecting and supporting you!

 COVID-19: To keep our campus community safe, the Sociology Department is providing advising services via email discussions and virtual appointments.

 1. Students must complete a prerequisite course in Sociology with a C- grade or better to declare a major or minor.

 The following courses are eligible to fulfill this requirement: SOC 100, 102, 300, or 302.
 Make sure you’ve completed one of these courses with the final grade posted before reaching out to declare.

 Note that students should only take ONE prerequisite course (SOC 100, 102, 300, or 302); no credit will be granted for the second prerequisite course taken (the second course will have a “Not For Credit” designation on the transcript).

 opportunities on this website.